luiscruz/course_sustainableSE/2026/p1_measuring_software/g34_measuring_youtube.md

 We defined four conditions (one per setting plus the baseline) and conducted 30 trials per condition, running 120 trials in total.
 To minimize human error and ensure consistency across trials, the entire experiment was automated using Python and Playwright [2].
-The Hardware and software details of the machine on which we conducted the experiment are provided below in section [Hardware/Software Details](#hardwaresoftware-details).
+The hardware and software details of the machine on which we conducted the experiment are provided below in section [Hardware/Software Details](#hardwaresoftware-details).
 The video used throughout all trials was a fixed, publicly available YouTube video **(TODO: ADD VIDEO)** with no ads and streamed at a consistent quality (480p).
 ### Zen Mode
-Before the start of experiment began, we prepared the machine by closing all applications, disabling all notifications, disabling brightness adjusting.
-Display brightness and system volume were both fixed at 30% for the duration of the experiment, this is discussed further in the [Limitation section](#limitations-and-future-work).
-Although a wired ethernet connection would have been preferable for network stability, it was not nto feasible throughout the timeline of the project, so all trials were conducted over the same Wi-Fi network.
+Before the experiment began, we prepared the machine by closing all applications, disabling all notifications, disabling brightness adjusting.
+Display brightness and system volume were both fixed at 30% for the duration of the experiment, this is discussed further in the [Limitations section](#limitations-and-future-work).
+Although a wired ethernet connection would have been preferable for network stability, it was not not feasible throughout the timeline of the project, so all trials were conducted over the same Wi-Fi network.
 We acknowledge this as a potential source of variance in our measurements.

 ### Workflow